mitchtreece/Spider/README.md

 This is just a basic example of how promises can help organize your code.
 For more information, please visit [PromiseKit](http://promisekit.org).
 I highly encourage you to consider using promises whenever possible.

 ## To-do
-- Simple object mapping
+- Object mapping
-- Request param serialization options (json (default), url query (http://hello.world?help=1&yolo=true))
+- Image downloader
-- Data transfer (with progress reporting)
+- UIKit extensions (UIImageView setWithUrl)
-- Switch from AFNetworking to AlamoFire OR native NS* APIs
+- Upload/download tasks with progress
-- Objective-C compatibility?
+- Objective-C compatibility
 - Test coverage

 ## Contributing